 - At least 80% of program students complete program requirements within 14.25 months (150% of program length).

 - Of graduates who seek employment, 80% are employed in nutrition and dietetics or related fields within 12 months of graduation.

 - 70% of graduates’ survey responses, collected within 12 months of program completion, indicate they contribute to innovation and serve diverse populations at their place of employment.

-The program outcomes data are available on request.
+The program exceeds all benchmarks above.
+The program’s specific outcomes data are available upon request.

 Each student will be assigned site placements by the Dietetic Internship Director and be required to work in one or more facilities to successfully complete a minimum of 1000 hours of practice experience.
 Students must work full-time in the assigned facility.
-Students complete requirements of the Dietetic Internship Seminar course and one additional graduate course each semester, fall and spring, of the DI year.
-Students in the MS/DI program complete 24 graduate credits before starting practice.
+Students complete requirements of the Dietetic Internship Seminar course and one additional graduate course each semester, fall and spring, of the DI year to assist their preparation to practice.

 Credit for Prior Experience

 The Queens College Dietetic Internship does not award credit for prior experience.
 Rotation work and projects will be planned to build on prior experience.
 Required graduate courses provide preparation for rotations.